 As an alternative form of communication and expression, Music Therapy allows many teens to tap into the core emotional and behavioral elements.
 As with other forms of expressive arts therapies, many youth who have difficulty responding to traditional talk therapies, thrive in this alternative expressive modality.

 Music Therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship.
-At Paradigm Malibu, Music Therapy sessions are conducted by a credentialed music therapist.
+At Paradigm Treatment, Music Therapy sessions are conducted by a credentialed music therapist.
 While one could argue that most if not all music has therapeutic value, music therapy is a highly specialized practice that requires specific skills and knowledge.
 At Paradigm, the music therapist participates as a full member of the interdisciplinary treatment team.
 The Music Therapist assists in the assessment of each young person’s emotional well-being, physical health, social functioning, communication abilities, and cognitive skills through musical responses.
 The music therapist also designs music sessions for individuals and groups based on each adolescent’s needs using music improvisation, receptive music listening, song writing, lyric discussion, music and imagery, music performance, and learning through music.
 Learn more here!

 Some young people love to dance, while others don’t.
 Those that fall into the latter category sometimes worry that they are going to be coerced into dancing or performing.
 This is of course not the case.
 Participation is voluntary and collaborative in nature.
 Dance/Movement therapy effects changes in feelings, cognitions, physical functioning, and behaviors of the teens who do participate.
-All DMT sessions at Paradigm Malibu are conducted by a Certified Dance Movement Therapist.
+All DMT sessions at Paradigm Treatment are conducted by a Certified Dance Movement Therapist.

 Dance/Movement Therapy is based on the empirically supported premise that the body, mind and spirit are interconnected.
 As such, the American Dance Therapy Association defines dance/movement therapy as, “the psychotherapeutic use of movement to further the emotional, cognitive, physical and social integration of the individual.”
 This modality is focused on movement behavior as it emerges in the therapeutic relationship.
 Expressive, communicative, and adaptive behaviors are all considered for group and individual treatment.
 Body movement, as the core component of dance, simultaneously provides a means of assessment and the mode of intervention for a range of issues including teen drug abuse, emotional health and behavioral health issues.
 Learn more here!